JesperKarlsson500/MS2-Lilypad-Game/README.md

 Sometimes If I click the lilys very fast the game bugs and start acting real strange.
 Lilys that are no supposed to be flashed start flashing.
 The speed of the whole game changes and a restart is needed to solve the problem.

-Sometimes the game only goes up to the count of four but it doesn't show the forth flash.

 ## Deployment
 <hr>